BlockJayn/ChatGPT-SpeechToText-Google-Chrome-Extension/README.md

 ## Privacy Notice

 This tool is built solely for accessibility purposes and does not pursue monetization goals.
-We prioritize the privacy and confidentiality of your text, voice, and data.
-While using our tool, your information may be shared with the "WebSpeech API" to provide the intended functionality.
+The privacy and confidentiality of your text, voice, and data are prioritized.
+While using this tool, your information may be shared with the "WebSpeech API" to provide the intended functionality.
 The WebSpeech API is a browser-based technology that allows websites and web applications to convert speech to text and vice versa.
 It provides speech recognition and synthesis capabilities, enabling voice-based interactions with web-based content.
 The WebSpeech API itself does not collect data.
 However, the data processed through speech recognition or synthesis may be transmitted to a service provider for processing and improving their speech recognition or synthesis models.

 ## License